fommil/fpmortals/manuscript/complete.md

 # Application Design

 In this chapter we will write the business logic and tests for a purely functional server application.
+The source code for this application is included under the `example` directory along with the book's source, however it is recommended not to read the source code until the final chapter as there will be significant refactors as we learn more about FP.

 ## Specification